If you want to see puffins in Britain, the Farne Islands must be one of your best choices.

 Our guide told us that we'd see all the same birds on Inner Farne, so we didn't feel too disappointed.

 I did manage to learn a few useful things about Staple Island.
-Apparently, it's quieter than Inner Farne, so you'll have a better chance of avoiding crowds.
+It's quieter than Inner Farne, so you'll have a better chance of avoiding crowds.
 Whilst I didn't feel especially crowded on Inner Farne, there were certainly a lot of other tourists around.

 Photo taken on Inner Farne, but there are plenty of puffins on Staple Island